tkuwill/Nix-On-MacOS/README.md

 - My [list][] of packages installed by **nix**.
 - Here is the manual for me to set up a brand new mac in the future.
 - I also put my `tmux.conf`, `.zshrc` and `.vimrc` here.
+- `reattach-to-user-namespace` should be installed in order to communicate with system clipboard when in `tmux`.
 ---

 ## Needed softwares